Freight Shipping from Harrisburg to Columbus

 How much does it cost to ship freight from Harrisburg to Columbus?

-Full truckload (FTL) rates from Harrisburg, PA to Columbus, OH currently range from $905-$1,116 for a standard dry van load over the 421-mile route.
+Full truckload (FTL) rates from Harrisburg, PA to Columbus, OH currently range $905-$1,116 (roughly $2.16-$2.67 per mile over 421 miles).
 LTL shipments typically cost $432-$758 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Harrisburg to Columbus?

-Standard FTL transit from Harrisburg to Columbus is approximately 8 hrs by truck over 421 miles.
+Standard FTL transit from Harrisburg to Columbus is approximately 8 hrs by truck over 421 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Harrisburg to Columbus freight?